 Measures funded from the assistance programme in all three countries go far beyond pure decommissioning and dismantling projects and cover also for example the design and construction of a landfill facility and near surface repository for the management of radioactive waste, the treatment of operational waste and support to the nuclear regulators and nuclear waste agencies.

 The Commission is responsible for providing the financial support in due time and to ensure the efficient and effective use of the Community funds.
 Therefore close working relations have been established with EBRD and CPMA as managers of the funds and with the beneficiaries of the programme.
 The European Commission continues to encourage not only the exchange of information between decommissioning services of different Member States but also between all parties involved in the project (nuclear power plant, contractor, national authority).

-More information is available in the report published in 2011 by the European Commission - Report from the Commission to the European Parliament and the Council on the use of financial resources during 2004-2009 provided to Lithuania, Slovakia and Bulgaria to support the decommissioning of early shut-down nuclear power-plants under the Acts of Accession (accompanied by a working document ).
+In 2011 the European Commission published a Report from the Commission to the European Parliament and the Council on the use of financial resources during 2004-2009 provided to Lithuania, Slovakia and Bulgaria to support the decommissioning of early shut-down nuclear power-plants under the Acts of Accession (accompanied by a working document ).